Joshua-Noakes1/mei-cards/README.md

 This project has been built around running on Vercel, but with some work it should run on Express or any other Node.js server.

-Currently three of HoYoVerses's games are supported: Honkai Impact 3rd, Genshin Impact and Honkai: Star Rail.
+Currently three of HoYoVerses' games are supported: Honkai Impact 3rd, Genshin Impact and Honkai: Star Rail.
 Each are accessed with the same URL but with a different "game" parameter.

 | Game              | URL                            | Parameter |
 | ----------------- | ------------------------------ | --------- |